-24 dead in Maoist attack on police convoy in India
+25 dead in Maoist attack on police convoy in India

 The security forces were hit by heavy gunfire from about 500 Maoist rebels hidden in the dense forests they were passing through, CRPF spokesman Siroj Kujur told CNN.

-Kujur said 23 officers died at the scene, and one died later in the hospital.
-Seven officers were also injured in the attack.
+Kujur said 23 officers died at the scene, and two died later in the hospital.
+Six officers were also injured in the attack.

 Prime Minister Modi said the attack was "cowardly and deplorable."